Cambodian Civil War: Shape of things to come

 As late as 1972–1973, it was a commonly held belief, both within and outside Cambodia, that the war was essentially a foreign conflict that had not fundamentally altered the nature of the Khmer people.
-By late 1973, there was a growing awareness among the government and population of Cambodia that the extremism, total lack of concern over casualties, and complete rejection of any offer of peace talks "began to suggest that Khmer Rouge fanaticism and capacity for violence were deeper than anyone had suspected."
+By late 1973, however, there was a growing awareness among the government and population of Cambodia that the extremism, total lack of concern over casualties, and complete rejection of any offer of peace talks "began to suggest that Khmer Rouge fanaticism and capacity for violence were deeper than anyone had suspected."

-Reports of the brutal policies of the organization soon made their way to Phnom Penh and into the population foretelling the violence that was about to consume the nation.
+Reports of the brutal policies of the organization soon made their way to Phnom Penh and into the population, foretelling the violence that was about to consume the nation.
 There were tales of the forced relocations of entire villages, of the summary execution of any who disobeyed or even asked questions, the forbidding of religious practices, of monks who were defrocked or murdered, and where traditional sexual and marital habits were foresworn.
-War was one thing; the offhand manner in which the Khmer Rouge dealt out death, so contrary to the Khmer character, was quite another.
-Reports of these atrocities began to surface during the same period in which North Vietnamese troops were withdrawing from the Cambodian battlefields.
-This was no coincidence.
+The offhand manner in which the Khmer Rouge began dealing out death, which was so contrary to the Khmer character, was shocking.
+Reports of these atrocities began to surface during the same period in which North Vietnamese troops were withdrawing from Cambodian battlefields.
 The concentration of the PAVN effort on South Vietnam allowed the Khmer Rouge to apply their doctrine and policies without restraint for the first time.

 The Khmer Rouge leadership was almost completely unknown by the public.
 They were referred to by their fellow countrymen as peap prey – the forest army.
 Previously, the very existence of the communist party as a component of GRUNK had been hidden.
-Within the "liberated zones" it was simply referred to as "Angka" – the organization.
-During 1973, the communist party fell under the control of its most fanatical members, Pol Pot and Son Sen, who believed that "Cambodia was to go through a total social revolution and that everything that had preceded it was anathema and must be destroyed."
+Within the "liberated zones" it was simply referred to as "Angkar" – the organization.
+During 1973, the communist party fell under the control of its most fanatical members.
+Specifically, Pol Pot and Son Sen, who believed that "Cambodia was to go through a total social revolution and that everything that had preceded it was anathema and must be destroyed."